Edfood/ThermalMonitor/README.md

 The temperature is updated every 2 seconds.

-The features of this app are kept to a minimum so as not to increase the CPU usage.
+This app is implemented with minimal functionality so as not to increase the CPU usage.

 ## Screenshots